shaunrd0/klips/ansible/README.md

  - apt-up.yml - Playbook to update servers / groups ad hoc
  - core.yml  - Playbook example for using core configuration role
  - docker.yml - Playbook example for using docker install role (Debian / Ubuntu)
- - hosts - Same ansible hosts file
+ - hosts - Sample / partially default ansible hosts file
  - make-host.yml - Playbook example for using multiple roles together to create a new host
  - nginx.yml - Playbook example for using nginx role

 Roles
- - roles - Basic ansible role created with ansible-galaxy command -- core - Role to configure a new host with basic authentication / package settings -- docker - Role to install docker, docker-compose, configure docker user group (Debian / Ubuntu) -- nginx - Role to install and configure a new nginx webserver on a host
+ - roles - Basic ansible role created with ansible-galaxy command
+  - core - Role to configure a new host with basic authentication / package settings
+  - docker - Role to install docker, docker-compose, configure docker user group (Debian / Ubuntu)
+  - nginx - Role to install and configure a new nginx webserver on a host